The song leader fills an important role. He has a definite impact on the spirit of our worship.

 - Even if you don't know how to beat a song, raise and lower your hand at the start of a song so everyone can start together.

 - Watch the tempo of the song.
 Cheerful songs should be sung with a lively tempo.
-Solemn songs should be song at a stately pace.
+Solemn songs should be sung at a stately pace.

 - Announce the song for after the lesson before turning the services over to the preacher.
 Ask the people to mark the song.
 This will allow you to start the final song just as the preacher finishes.